seanchristians/UNTITLEDSET/README.md

 # Disclaimer

 Although this is stated in the Limitation of Liability in the [license](./LICENSE), I feel the need to restate this here: This project and the maintainers of this project do not assume responsibility for the actions of individuals using the project.
-We do not support malicious action against [thesaurus.com](https://www.thesaurus.com) such as Denial of Service attacks and breach of their [Terms of Service](https://www.dictionary.com/e/terms/) arising from use of this project.
+We do not support or condone malicious action against [thesaurus.com](https://www.thesaurus.com) such as Denial of Service attacks and breach of their [Terms of Service](https://www.dictionary.com/e/terms/) arising from use of this project.

 ---